CBD for Poison Ivy and Rash

 - No Prescription Needed: Medications like prednisone require a prescription from a doctor, so you have to make an appointment to get treatment.
-On the other hand, you can get CBD medicine from a reputable store or a dispensary.
-This benefit works out well when you don’t need a prescription treatment, but you still need something extra for relief.
+CBD medicine can be obtained from a reputable store or a dispensary if you live in a state where it’s legal.

 - Fewer Side Effects: Steroids and steroid creams have a long list of adverse effects.
-CBD also causes side effects, but not quite as many.
-Many patients tolerate CBD well.
+CBD causes fewer side effects, and many patients tolerate it well.

-- Less Dangerous Side Effects: More importantly, the side effects of CBD don’t cause nearly as much harm as those of steroids.
-Steroid creams in particular can have side effects like infection, blood sugar problems and psoriasis.
-Meanwhile, CBD side effects include sleepiness, dry mouth and light-headedness.
+- Less Dangerous Side Effects: Steroid creams can cause infections, blood sugar problems and psoriasis, while CBD’s side effects are less serious.
+These include sleepiness, dry mouth and light-headedness.

-While most types of CBD medication will relieve symptoms, some of them work better for skin conditions than others:
+Another advantage of CBD over traditional treatments: There are more ways to administer it.
+While most types of CBD medication can relieve symptoms, some of them work better for skin conditions than others.

-- Topicals: Creams, lotions and salves applied to the rash work the best for poison relief.
-The CBD directly affects the cannabinoids and receptors in the affected skin cells.
+- Topicals: Creams, lotions and salves applied to the rash tend to work best because the CBD directly affects the cannabinoids and receptors in the affected skin cells.
 Test a patch of skin without a rash before you try a topical for the first time.
-CBD is safe to use, but just like any other treatment, it can cause an allergic reaction.
+CBD is safe to use but, as with other treatments, it can cause an allergic reaction.

-- Oils: Oil is one of the most accessible forms of CBD medicine.
-Ingest it, drop it under your tongue or rub it into the rash.
+- Oils: One of the most accessible forms of CBD medicine, oil can be ingested, dropped under the tongue, or rubbed into the rash.
 Taking it under your tongue or applying to your rash will give you the fastest relief.